 Figure 6.4 Noise map generated assuming 60 dB LAeq,15min at Location 1 which corresponds to the Licensing limit during Lanwades Hall events at this location.
 Noise source located at the Lawn and noise map at 4m above ground level.
+Boundary of the detailed application is indicated by a red line.

-6.4 Noise Maps Analysis
+6.4 Noise Maps Analysis - Detailed Application